 The Community Investment Fund is part of PRPA's commitment to supporting the local community and is used to enable legacy capital projects that contribute to improving the quality of life for residents in Prince Rupert and the surrounding region.
-The program has funded a wide range of local projects related to recreation, culture, health, education the environment and other values..
+The program has funded a wide range of local projects related to recreation, culture, health, education, and the environment.

 PRPA's contribution to this Fund is determined by the assignation of a portion of its annual net income on a yearly basis, ensuring that the community has a direct benefit tied to the port's growth and success.
-Since its inception in 2010, contributions have averaged 5% of its net income, totalling in excess of \$10 million as of 2019.
+Since its inception in 2010, contributions have averaged 5% of its net income, totalling more than \$10 million as of 2019.